 - nonstick cooking spray, butter, or oil

-Spray a large skillet with nonstick cooking spray or coat with a little butter or oil.
+- Spray a large skillet with nonstick cooking spray or coat with a little butter or oil.
 Heat skillet over medium-high heat; add chicken.
+Sprinkle lightly with kosher salt.
 Cook chicken for about 2 to 3 minutes on each side, or until lightly browned.

 - Remove skillet from the heat; carefully add the seasoned broth and wine mixture.
 Bring to a boil; reduce heat to low.
 Cover and simmer for about 5 minutes, or until chicken is tender and cooked through.

 - Remove the chicken to a warm serving platter and keep warm.

 - Boil the pan juices for about 1 minute to reduce to about 1/4 cup.